Running out of Money before running out of Years.

 - Can you start saving for retirement from today itself or later?

-- How much can you save periodically?
+- How much can you invest periodically?

 - Do you already have some savings for retirement?